-So, here is the question: how does US they get the contact details of website owners?
+So, here is the question: how does US Domain Authority get the contact details of website owners?
 Simply put, website owners who fail to protect their privacy from their domain registrar are vulnerable to receiving fake letters from them.

 So, long story short, the US Domain Authority is not legit.
 Why?
 First, they send “invoices” or letters to websites that are not even listed in the first place on their website and then ask them to renew.

-Second, if you make payment to them your domain will still not be listed or renewed.
+Second, if you pay them, your domain will still not be listed or renewed.

 Read Also: How To Get Free Professional Email

 Do I Have To Pay US Domain Authority?